KatePaulauskas/Project-one/README.md

                         }
                     ```

-        - Issue 2.
-Section lacks heading.
+        - __Issue 2:__ Section lacks heading.
 Consider using 'h2-h6' elements to add identifying headings to all sections, or else use a 'div' element instead for any cases where no heading is needed.
                     ```
                         <section id="video">
                     ```

         - Correction: Hidden heading was added to the video section:
             ```
             <section id="video">
             <h2 id=”hidden-heading”>Aerial view of Charles Fort </h2>